 Three depth charges were dropped by the escort but these did no damage.

 I scanned the internet for film footage of British submarines from World War 2, it turned out to be a task as difficult as finding a submarine running deep somewhere out on the ocean.
 At least they would have to surface eventually.
 Not so for archive film, there was very little, unlike the Americans who celebrated their veterans and view miles of the stuff at the click of a mouse.
-I returned to the diary at random.
-I clicked onto the diary pages.
-The cover had gone missing a long time ago.
-Earlier in the day I had been looking for footage of HMS Maidstone, another depot ship he stayed on in 1945.
-I found it difficult to find any film of S class submarines he served on but then chanced upon some rare colour film of Maidstone filmed in Subic Bay at that time.
-I remembered him speaking about Subic Bay.
-There was no sound, so I looked through the pages to find when the ship was there.
+I returned to the diary at random, clicking onto the diary pages.
+I remembered him speaking about Subic Bay and looked for the relevant pages.

 SUBIC BAY, PHILLAPINES